Serial Peripheral Interface Bus (SPI)

 SPI Mode0 s

 Data is sampled at the trailing falling edge of the clock.
 The first clock signal rising can be used to prepare the data.
 The clock idle state is low (0).
-The data on MOSI and MISO line must be stable while the clock is low and can be changed when the clock is high.
-The data is captured on the clock's falling transaction and propagated on rising clock transactions.
+The data on MOSI and MISO lines must be stable while the clock is low and can be changed when the clock is high.
+The data is captured on the clock's falling transactions and propagated on rising clock transactions.

 • Mode 2 — CPOL = 1, CHPA = 0